backstage/backstage/plugins/scaffolder/api-report.md

 >;
 export { scaffolderPlugin as plugin };
 export { scaffolderPlugin };

+// Warning: (ae-missing-release-tag) "scaffolderRoutePermission" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const scaffolderRoutePermission: Permission;

 // Warning: (ae-missing-release-tag) "TemplateList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //